1-800-836-1160

 Insurance companies may also choose to retain call recordings for longer periods for various reasons, including quality assurance, training, internal investigations, or historical reference.
 Retention periods vary across countries, specific regulations, and individual insurance companies.

-Data Retention in Utilities
+Data Retention in Energy & Utilities

-In many cases, utility companies are subject to data protection and privacy regulations similar to the industries mentioned above.
+In many cases, energy and utility companies are subject to data protection and privacy regulations similar to the industries mentioned above.
 These regulations may not explicitly address call recording retention periods; however, they often require organizations to retain customer data for a reasonable period and ensure appropriate security measures are in place.

 The retention periods for utilities can range from several months to several years.
 Retention periods can vary depending on factors such as jurisdiction, company size, type of service provided (such as electricity, water, or gas), and applicable industry or regulatory requirements.
 The Federal Energy Regulatory Commission (FERC) requires utility companies to retain call recordings for five years.